-The Settings page of any localization project hosted on POEditor is divided into 3 sections: Project Details, Access to Project and Advanced Settings.
+The Settings page of any localization project hosted on POEditor is divided into 3 main sections: Project Details, Access to Project and Advanced Settings.

 In this section, you can edit the name of the localization project and its description (in Markdown format) - which will appear in the invitation emails sent to contributors and on the join page for public projects.

 The Default Reference Language is displayed instead of the project terms.
 Using this feature is recommended when the localization files you work with contain labels (keys/string IDs).

 The Export Empty Translations from option allows you to fill in the empty translation fields of the localization file you are exporting with translations from another language in the localization project.